JakeACross/CS490-Deep-Learn-Project/README.md

 # CS490-Deep-Learn-Project

-## Quick Instruction
+## Quick Instruction for Web Application
-1. Install NumPy, tensorflow and OpenCV if you have not done yet
+1. Install NumPy, tensorflow, OpenCV and Flask if you have not done yet
-2. Run <a href="https://github.com/JakeACross/CS490-Deep-Learn-Project/blob/main/OpenCV%20FR%20Dataset%20Generation%20v2.ipynb">OpenCV FR Dataset Generation v2.ipynb</a> file to take pictures and save it to 'New Face' folder.
-3. Download weight data from https://drive.google.com/file/d/1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo/view?usp=sharing
+2. Download weight data from https://drive.google.com/file/d/1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo/view?usp=sharing
-4. Add a path of the data to <a href="https://github.com/JakeACross/CS490-Deep-Learn-Project/blob/main/Main.ipynb">Main.ipynb</a> and run
+3. Open the Flask folder and run
-5. Press 'q' to finish it
+4. The functions in the application is well explained in jupyternotebook files

 ## Program Descriptions